Quenched limit theorems for random U(1) extensions of expanding maps: Limit theorems for abstract random dynamical systems

 To state our other results, we further assume that $g$ is $\mathbb P$-almost surely a real-valued function.
-We define the asymptotic variance $V$ for $g$ given by Furthermore, I originally defined $V$ in a more ``intuitive'' manner and planed to show that it coincides with this new $V$, which looks more ``technical'' but naturally appears in the proof.

-(the existence and boundedness of the sum is ensured by (A2) and Theorem \ref{thm:decay2}).
-We say that $g$ is \emph{non-degenerate} if $V >0$, which was shown in \cite{DFGV2018b} to be equivalent to the non-coboundary condition of $g$ (i.e.~non-existence of $\phi \in L^2 (\Omega \times M)$ such that $g =\phi - \phi \circ \mathsf T$) when $T_\omega$ is a piecewise expanding map.
+As before, we define the asymptotic variance $V$ for $g$ by \eqref{eq:V} (the existence and boundedness of the sum in \eqref{eq:V} is ensured by \ref{(A2)} and Theorem \ref{thm:decay2}), and say that $g$ is non-degenerate if $V >0$.